 When her company switched to working remotely from home, Rios, like so many other parents, found herself stuck in the middle of juggling the usual demands of her job and the demands of full-time motherhood at the same time.

-In March, when everything went virtual for the first time, Rios says she informed her manager of her parenting duties, and they agreed that she could work her usual hours of 7:00 a.m. to 4:00 p.m., with an hour lunch at 11:30 a.m. to establish a routine for her kids.
+In March of 2020, when everything went virtual for the first time, Rios says she informed her manager of her parenting duties, and they agreed that she could work her usual hours of 7:00 a.m. to 4:00 p.m., with an hour lunch at 11:30 a.m. to establish a routine for her kids.

 Rios claims in the lawsuit that despite agreeing on this schedule, her boss continued scheduling calls and meetings during the lunch hour—when she needed to be feeding her daughter and nursing her infant son—then would complain about hearing noise from her kids.